strapi/strapi/docs/v3.x/concepts/middlewares.md

   - `enabled` (boolean): Enable or disable HSTS.
   - `maxAge` (integer): Number of seconds HSTS is in effect.
 Default value: `31536000`.
   - `includeSubDomains` (boolean): Applies HSTS to all subdomains of the host.
 Default value: `true`.
+  - `preload` (boolean): Browsers will never connect to your domain using an insecure connection.
+[Not official part of the specification.](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security#preloading_strict_transport_security) Default value: `true`.
 - [`xframe`](https://en.wikipedia.org/wiki/Clickjacking)
   - `enabled` (boolean): Enable or disable `X-FRAME-OPTIONS` headers in response.
   - `value` (string): The value for the header, e.g. DENY, SAMEORIGIN or ALLOW-FROM uri.
 Default value: `SAMEORIGIN`.